 The Best Red Carpet Looks At The 2026 Critics Choice Awards

-Awards season has kicked off with the 2026 Critics Choice Awards, and multiple stars nabbed shiny trophies.
-Sarah Snook won Best Actress in a Limited Series for All Her Fault, the Sinners cast won Best Casting Ensemble, and Jacob Elordi took home a statue for Best Supporting Actor in Frankenstein.
+Awards season has kicked off with the 2026 Critics Choice Awards, and multiple Australian stars are in the running to nab a shiny trophy.
+With Sarah Snook winning Best Actress in a Limited Series for All Her Fault and Jacob Elordi taking home a statue for Best Supporting Actor in Frankenstein, it looks like it will be a successful night indeed.
 But there's one part of the awards show that's much more subjective — the outfits the celebrities show up in.

-There were some major wins on the red carpet, with Mia Goth stepping out in Dior and Ariana Grande channelling her inner-Glinda in a beaded Alberta Ferretti number.
+There have been some major wins on the red carpet, with Mia Goth stepping out in Dior and Ariana Grande channelling her inner-Glinda in a beaded Alberta Ferretti number.
 We've rounded up the best looks from the Critics Awards 2026 carpet, from classic Hollywood old glamour to more daring dresses.